 These Instant Pot Sweet Potatoes are the best way to make baked sweet potatoes.
 They cook up tender and perfect in the Instant Pot every time in a fraction of the time your oven would, and with half the work!

 This easy Instant Pot Sweet Potatoes recipe proves that the best appliance for baking sweet potatoes is the Instant Pot.
 It’s such a quick and easy way to make an otherwise time-consuming dish.
 And the result is soft and creamy baked sweet potatoes that taste better than ever!

-Unlike other baked potato recipes, these can be seasoned after they’re baked.
+Just like these Instant Pot Baked Potatoes, these can be seasoned after they’re baked.
 You only need the potatoes and some water to cook them up beautifully.
 How easy is that?

 This healthy dish is a great option for paleo, vegan, grain-free and gluten-free eaters.
 It also works with the Whole30 diet.
 If baked sweet potatoes weren’t already one of your go-to lunch or side dish options, they will be now!